SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 **Risk Parity Portfolio (RPP)**

 Risk Parity Portfolio (RPP) is another popular choice that seeks to allocate risk equally among all constituents of a portfolio.
-This approach can be applied to risk metrics other than volatility, and can also consider other concepts like macroeconomic factors as constituents.
+It can be applied to risk metrics other than volatility, and can also consider other concepts like macroeconomic factors as constituents.
 The idea behind RPP is to create a diversified portfolio where every constituent contributes equally to the overall risk of the portfolio.
 This is achieved by setting the weight of each constituent proportional to its contribution to the total portfolio risk.

 $$
 \begin{aligned}